palacaze/gateau/README.md

 #### Creating package modules for external dependencies

-A package module file named after the dependency to be installed and placed in a directory can be created to instruct Gateau how to find and install a particular package.
+A package module file named after the dependency to be installed and placed in an appropriate directory can be created to instruct Gateau how to find and install a particular package.
 The complete file will be sourced by Gateau.